sharabinth/vault-ha-dr-replica/README.md

 ```

-Vault status would be shown as uninitialised and unsealed.
+Vault status would be shown as uninitialised and sealed.

 ## Initialising and Unsealing Vault